People

 M.Arch.
 1989 Massachusetts Institute of Technology

 A.B.
+Major in Architecture.
 1980 Washington University in St. Louis

 Brent has long been interested in construction technologies, materials and methods from the handcrafted to the industrially fabricated.
-A particular drive is the global benefits of transitioning from fossil hydrocarbon use to a renewable electrical energy model—in conjunction with more effective energy use, less waste, and lower consumption in buildings and transportation among other fields—to address for the impacts of climate change.
+A particular interest is in the global benefits of transitioning from fossil hydrocarbon use to a renewable electrical energy model—in conjunction with more effective energy use, less waste, and lower consumption in buildings and transportation among other fields—to address for the impacts of climate change.

 Simone Goldfeder Architect, LEED AP